Quantastic-Marketing/rachtr-cms/README.md

 These files serve niche filtering purposes.
 -   **`all-post.blade.php`**: Renders a listing of all blog posts, typically without the same pagination limits as the index, for a comprehensive overview.
 -   **`tag-post.blade.php`**: Displays a filtered list of posts that share a specific tag.

+---

+### JavaScript Files

+This section details the functionality of the key JavaScript files responsible for front-end interactivity, form handling, and dynamic content loading.

+#### `resources/js/header.js`

+-   **Purpose:** This file contains all the logic for the interactive search bar found in the website's header, for both desktop and mobile views.
+It uses a class-based structure (`SearchContainer`) to manage state and interactions.
+-   **Detailed Workflow:**
+    1.  **Initialization:** On page load, it initializes a `SearchContainer` instance for the desktop search bar (`#searchWrap`) and another for the mobile version (`#mobile-searchWrap`), if present.
+    2.  **On Focus (`handleSearchFocus`)**: When a user clicks or focuses on the search input:
+        -   The main dropdown container becomes visible.
+        -   If the dropdown is empty, it triggers an AJAX `fetch` request to the `/api/trending-products` endpoint.
+This is handled by `ProductController@getTrendingProducts` and populates the initial view with a cached list of trending products.
+    3.  **On Input (`handleSearchInput`)**: When a user types into the search bar:
+        -   **Debouncing:** It uses a 300ms debounce timer (`setTimeout`) to prevent sending an AJAX request on every keystroke, improving performance.
+        -   **Loading State:** It immediately shows a loading state in the results dropdown.
+        -   **AJAX Call:** After the debounce delay, it sends a `fetch` request to `/api/product-lists?query={user_input}`.
+This API endpoint is handled by `ProductController@getSearchResultsDropdown`.
+    4.  **Rendering Results (`updateSearchResults`)**:
+        -   The JSON response from the API (containing `products` and `blogs` arrays) is received.
+        -   The `createProductHTML` and `createBlogHTML` methods generate the HTML for each result item.
+        -   The respective results containers (`#product-results`, `#blog-results`) are updated with the new HTML.
+If no results are found, a "No results found" message is displayed.

+---

+#### `resources/js/forms.js`

+-   **Purpose:** This file centralizes all AJAX-based form submission logic for the entire website.
+It provides a consistent user experience with loading states and modal feedback.
+-   **Key Libraries:** It depends on `micromodal.min.js` for displaying success and error modals, and Google's reCAPTCHA v3 script for spam protection.
+-   **Detailed Workflow (for all forms):**
+    1.  **Event Listener:** An event listener is attached to the `submit` event of each form (`#connect-form`, `#uploadcv-form`, `.epoxy-form`, `#contact-form`).
+    2.  **Prevent Default:** It calls `event.preventDefault()` to stop the standard browser form submission.
+    3.  **Disable Button:** The submit button is immediately disabled to prevent duplicate submissions.
+    4.  **reCAPTCHA Execution:** It calls `grecaptcha.execute()` to get a unique, single-use token for spam verification.
+    5.  **Fetch API:** It uses the `fetch` API to send a `POST` request to the form's specified action URL (e.g., `/contact-submit`).
+The form data is sent as a `FormData` object, which includes the `recaptcha_token`.
+    6.  **Handle Response:**
+        -   On a successful JSON response (`{ "success": true }`), it populates and shows the `#success-modal`.
+The form is then reset.
+        -   On a failure (`{ "success": false }`), it populates the `#error-modal` with the error message from the server and displays it.
+    7.  **Re-enable Button:** The submit button is re-enabled in the `finally` block, ensuring the user can try again if the submission failed.
+-   **Specific Form Logic:**
+    -   **`#uploadcv-form`:** Includes additional client-side validation to check if the uploaded file has a valid extension (`.pdf`, `.doc`, `.docx`) before proceeding with the submission.

+---

+#### `resources/js/custom.js`

+-   **Purpose:** This file contains various jQuery-based scripts for initializing UI components and handling smaller, page-specific interactions.
+-   **Key Functionalities:**
+    -   **Sliders (Slick.js):**
+        -   Initializes all Slick sliders used across the site, including product galleries, the main banner, case studies, client logos, and FAQ image carousels.
+        -   Includes responsive configurations to change slider behavior on different screen sizes (e.g., the blog slider only activates on mobile).
+    -   **Lightboxes (Fancybox):**
+        -   Initializes Fancybox for all image galleries, identified by `data-fancybox` attributes.
+It sets up different gallery groups (e.g., `gallery-1`, `surat-gallery`) to ensure lightboxes are scoped correctly.
+    -   **Accordions:**
+        -   Provides the core logic for all accordion elements (like those in the FAQs) by toggling the `active` class and using `slideToggle()` on `.acc-head` clicks.
+    -   **Mobile Navigation:**
+        -   Handles the custom dropdown logic for the mobile navigation menu.
+It intercepts the first click on a parent `<li>` to open the submenu and allows the link to be followed only on a subsequent click.
+    -   **UI Helpers:**
+        -   **Heart/Like Buttons:** Attaches click listeners to `.heart-btn` and `.like-btn` to toggle a class or update a visual counter. **This is a front-end only visual interaction with no backend persistence.**
+        -   **CV Upload Filename:** Updates a text element to show the name of the file selected in the CV upload form.
+    -   **Legacy Code:** This file contains an AJAX-based `$('#load-more')` click handler which is currently not in use and has been superseded by other methods.

+---

+#### `resources/js/customTab.js`

+-   **Purpose:** This script provides the specific JavaScript logic for the tabbed interface on the search results page (`search.blade.php`).
+-   **Key Functionalities:**
+    -   **Manual Tab Switching:** Implements the core logic to switch between the "All," "Products," and "Blog Posts" tabs by manually toggling `active` classes on tab links and content panes.
+    -   **"View All" Button Integration:** It enhances user experience by making the "View All" buttons within the "All" tab act as navigation.
+For example, clicking "View All" in the products section will automatically switch the user to the "Products" tab to see the complete list.
+    -   **Search Input Clear:** Adds a simple click handler to the clear button to empty the search input field.
 ## Contributing

 (Add any specific contribution guidelines here if applicable, otherwise remove or keep generic).